 Where have all the young girls gone?
 Long time passing Where have all the young girls gone?
 Long time ago Where have all the young girls gone?
 Taken husbands every one When will they ever learn?
 When will they ever learn?

 Where have all the young men gone?
 Long time passing Where have all the young men gone?
 Long time ago Where have all the young men gone?
 Gone for soldiers every one When will they ever learn?
 When will they ever learn?

 Where have all the soldiers gone?
 Long time passing Where have all the soldiers gone?
 Long time ago…

 In the JFK Library in Boston, there’s a multi-page document which is RFK’s campaign schedule for president from June 7 to June 17, 1968.
-Typed and single-spaced for over 11 pages, it became immediately moribund as the candidate who in just the last 10 weeks had won four out of five state primaries he entered – both in the Midwest (Indiana, Nebraska, and South Dakota) and the West (California) – had his unexpected and premature rendezvous with death.
+In the last 10 weeks the candidate had won four out of five state primaries he entered – in the Midwest (Indiana, Nebraska, and South Dakota) and California.
+Typed and single-spaced for over 11 pages, it became immediately moribund with his unexpected and premature rendezvous with death.